barcvk4ba/barcvk4ba.github.io/index.md

 {% include recent.html %}

-### Meeting Again at the Shack!

-As COVID-19 restrictions are further relaxed in Queensland, we are resuming our normal face-to-face meetings at the Rochedale Radio Shack.

 ### Club Calendar

 Each Thrusday evening at 8pm we have a Zoom call.
 Everyone is welcome, so